Planning a trip to Ireland? You’re in luck – we have a step by step guide on how to do that!

 Booking your tours ahead of time will save time and money.
 That’s a fact!

-For the most popular tours, such as the Cliffs of Moher, tickets might be sold out, especially if you’re planning a trip to Ireland in high-season.
+For the most popular tours, such as the Cliffs of Moher, tickets might be sold out, especially if you’re planning a trip to Ireland in the high season.

 The very first time Bruna went to Ireland was in the winter.
 Still, her bus to the Cliffs of Moher was completely full!
 Can you imagine how it would be in the summer?